-Option 2 prescribes the same improvement to C trains as Option 1 – namely, full-length (600-foot) trains.
-The C replaces the B as the Concourse local, while there is no change to D service.
+Option 2 prescribes the same improvement to C trains as Option 1 – namely, more frequent service.
+The C replaces the B as the Concourse local, while there is no change to D service other than service increases.
 As with Option 1, C and D trains serve The Bronx all day under Option 2.

 8th Avenue Service